 On behalf of our faculty and staff, and your fellow epidemiology students, welcome to the University of Florida Department of Epidemiology.
-You are joining a growing and dynamic department; faculty members are committed to your success.
+You are joining a dynamic department pursuing consequential epidemiology.
+As Dr. Kimmel shared, our faculty share a mission is to make scientific discoveries, educate others, and provide service so that we improve the health of the population.
+Faculty members are committed to your success.

 In addition to the MSE student cohort, you join two other groups of students: our PhD students and epidemiology concentration MPH students.

-This handbook describes the policies and procedures of our program.
+This handbook describes the policies and procedures of this program.
 We hope that it answers most of your questions.
 Keep it as a guide as you move through the program.
 Details of many topics important to graduate students are also addressed in the University of Florida Graduate Catalog.
 Please take the time to read through the handbook and to discuss any questions with your advising and mentoring team.